 By levels and ages:

-At all age groups, RAGE continues to emphasize and develop a “love of the game”, as well as development of skills needed to compete more successfully at the older ages.
-These players are those who have been identified as having “the right stuff” to develop into more advanced competitive players, confidently moving toward collegiate play.
+For all age groups, RAGE continues to emphasize and develop a love of the game, as well as the development of skills needed to compete more successfully at the older ages.
+These players are those who have been identified as having drive to develop into more advanced competitive players, many of whom choose the path to collegiate play.
 This division represents the highest level of commitment by both players and parents.

 THE PHILOSOPHY OF THE RAGE SOCCER CLUB endorsed by USSF